rfrht/991A-Commander/README.md

 And conversely, to recall the buttons mode, use `./spw.sh 012a 8073`

 Be careful, take note of the values and remember that any typo can be **fatal**.
+The provided code has no safeguards.

 Happy hacking!